Cube-OS/cubeOS/docs/sdk-docs/sdk-python.rst

 .. note::

     The SDK comes with support for both Python2.7 and Python3.7.
-    However, only Python3.7 is available on OBCs running Kubos Linux.
+    However, only Python3.7 is available on OBCs running CubeOS Linux.

 Transferring to Target
 ----------------------